STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 Latch
 -----

-A latch is a downward counter which can be used to synchronize threads.
+A :ref:`latch <public_api_header_hpx_latch>` is a downward counter which can be used to synchronize threads.
 The value of the counter is initialized on creation.
 Threads may block on the latch until the counter is decremented to zero.
 There is no possibility to increase or reset the counter, which makes the latch a single-use barrier.

 In |hpx|, a latch is implemented as a counting semaphore, which can be initialized with a specific count value and decremented each time a thread reaches the latch.
 When the count value reaches zero, all